-Our simulation started on September 20 at 9 am PST (Day 1), the morning after sample receipt (Fig. 1).
+Our simulation started on September 20 at 9 am PST (Day 1), the morning after sample receipt (Fig. 2).
 We used a production-line style workflow involving two undergraduates, a 1st year graduate student, a post-doc, and an assistant professor, with stations for crushing and sieving, mineral picking, FI preparation, sample cataloguing, and analysis.
 The first steps were to crush and sieve tephra, pick olivine crystals (size fractions 0.5-1 and 1-2 mm) crystals, and begin mounting crystals in CrystalBondTM* to search for FI.
 By 2 pm PST (5 hrs into the simulation), we had collected our first Raman spectra.
-By ~7 pm PST, we had processed the spectra from 16 FI to get CO2 densities using a calibration relating CO2 density to Fermi Diad separation (DeVitre and Wieser (2023), DeVitre et al. 2021).
-CO2 densities were converted into pressures using the EOS of (Span and Wagner, 1996), assuming an entrapment temperature of 1150 ˚C(Gansecki et al., 2019)(Gansecki et al., 2019; DeVitre and Wieser, 2023).
+By ~7 pm PST, we had processed the spectra from 16 FI to get CO2 densities using a calibration based on the relationship between CO2 density and Fermi diad splitting distance (DeVitre and Wieser (2023), DeVitre et al. 2021).
+CO2 densities were converted into pressures using the pure CO2 EOS of (Span and Wagner, 1996), assuming an entrapment temperature of 1150 ˚C, based on geothermometric estimates of erupted liquids for previous events such as the 2018 LERZ eruption (Gansecki et al., 2019).
+We highlight that this method is relatively insensitive to large temperature uncertainties (±150 K, Fig. 1a-b).
+Even if we consider the entire range of measured temperatures from olivine-saturated liquids erupted in the history of Kīlauea volcano (~1100–1350 ˚C), the resulting pressure and depth difference is no larger than 20% (Fig. 1c).
+At pressures relevant for Kīlauea magma storage, this corresponds to a 1σ uncertainty on measured depths smaller than 0.5 km (Fig. 1b).
+Given that the maximum range of measured temperatures in our final dataset is only ~125 K (1182–1307 ˚C), this means that the pressure difference induced by our first assumption of 1150 ˚C is at most 13% in the worst case scenario and less than 8% when compared to the mean measured temperature (~1240 ˚C, Fig. 1c).
 Pressures were converted into depths using the crustal density model of Ryan, (1987) parameterized by Lerner et al. (2021).
-We shared the resulting histogram (Fig 2a) of storage depths with HVO collaborators showing that crystals, and thus magma, were likely coming from the shallower Halemaʻumaʻu reservoir of Kīlauea (HMM on Fig. 2a–b).
+We shared the resulting histogram (Fig 2a) of storage depths with HVO collaborators showing that crystals, and thus magma, were likely coming from the shallower Halemaʻumaʻu reservoir of Kīlauea (HMM on Fig. 3a–b).
 It worthwhile to note that the number of FI reported on Day 2 is comparable to many melt inclusion studies, which often aim for ~20 MI per sample but frequently report fewer (e.g., Lerner et al., 2021) reported 14 MI with sufficient data – that is MI glass total volatile contents and major element compositions - to produce saturation pressures for the LERZ eruption of 2018).
 We also had an additional ~20 FI fully prepared and catalogued for analysis by the end of Day 1.